 Facade decoration was designed to create a uniform ensemble with the existing facades of Baptistery and Giotto’s Campanile – two outstanding buildings next to the cathedral, forming a single ensemble.

 If compared to the exterior, the interior of the Florence Cathedral seems almost austere.
 Nevertheless here are located important works of art.

 Very valuable are 44 stained glass windows from the 14th and 15th centuries, made by such masters as Donatello, Lorenzo Ghiberti, Paolo Uccello, and Andrea del Castagno.

 Should be mentioned also the clock which shows Italian time – 24 hours, with the day ending at the sunset.
 Few such clocks have been preserved.

 - Il Duomo di Firence – Cattedrale di S. Maria del Fiore – the official website.
-Accessed in the 22nd July 2012
+Accessed on the 22nd of July 2012

 - Opera di Santa Maria Del Fiore, Cattedrale di Santa Maria del Fiore.
 Accessed on the 23rd July 2018